Shameless season 1: Plot

 The first season of Shameless depicts the dysfunctional family of Frank Gallagher, a single, alcoholic, and trashy father of six children living in the South Side of Chicago, Illinois.
-With Frank's bipolar wife, Monica, running away from Frank prior to the first season, the family has been run by Frank's eldest daughter Fiona, who raises her five other siblings: the extraordinarily intelligent Lip, goofy and strong-hearted Ian, the mature and grounded Debbie, the troublemaking and unruly child Carl, and Liam, who is mysteriously Black (in the second half of the season, a paternity test reveals Frank as Liam's biological father).
+With Frank's bipolar wife, Monica, running away from Frank prior to the first season, the family has been run by Frank's eldest daughter Fiona, who raises her five other siblings: the extraordinarily intelligent Lip, goofy and strong-hearted Ian, the confident and overbearing Debbie, the troublemaking and unruly child Carl, and Liam, who is mysteriously Black (in the second half of the season, a paternity test reveals Frank as Liam's biological father).
 Often involved in the Gallagher's lives are their neighbors, Kevin and Veronica, who fake a marriage mid-season to obtain a substantial dowry.

 The season's core story revolves around Steve Wilton, an affluent man whom Fiona and Veronica meet at a dance club.
 Fiona begins a relationship with Steve and discovers that he is a high end car thief.
 Fiona's childhood friend and police officer, Tony Markovich, expresses interest in dating Fiona, though Fiona ultimately turns him down.
 When Steve leaves town to visit his family in Lake Forest, it is revealed that his real name is Jimmy Lishman; Jimmy, under the alias of Steve, comes from a wealthy family who presumes he is away at medical school.
 When Debbie discovers Steve's secret, she agrees to keep it a secret from Fiona, but does notify Steve's real mother about his double life.

 The subsidiary plot throughout the season involves Ian, who is a closeted homosexual, his sexual orientation only known to Lip and a friend, Mandy.
 Ian pursues a sexual relationship with his boss Kash, the adult owner of a local convenience store.
 Kash is unhappily married to his wife, Linda, who discovers the affair through the store's newly installed security cameras; Linda blackmails Kash into impregnating her.
 Mandy's thug brother, Mickey Milkovich, openly shoplifts from the store and regularly insults Kash.
 When Ian confronts Mickey, the two unexpectedly have sex, and they begin a casual sexual relationship.
 When Kash finds out, he angrily shoots Mickey in the leg when he attempts to shoplift.
 Mickey is arrested for attempted shoplifting and Kash is praised for his efforts.
 In the final episode, Ian comes out to Fiona, who is accepting of his sexuality.